moj-analytical-services/rpackage_training/README.md

 - It provides functions that make it easy to describe what you expect a function to do (e.g. logical boolean tests).
 - It enables you to write informative messages (e.g. figure 1 works as expected).
 This means that when you run the test you can quickly see whether something has worked as expected.
 - It is easy to see whether checks have passed or failed.
 If there are two figure 1 checks which both pass, then the output will be 'figure 1 works as expected: ..', with each dot indicating a pass.
-If there is a failure, a number will be given which will be listed at the end of your output.
+If there is a failure, a number will be shown which references information listed at the end of your output.
 - it easily integrates into your existing workflow.

-To set up your package to use testthat:
+To set up your package to use testthat run the command:

-* Run "usethis::use_testthat()" (see http://r-pkgs.had.co.nz/tests.html for more details).
-This creates a tests folder structure consisting of a folder called "tests", inside which is a testthat folder and testthat.R file, the latter containing the code that runs all your tests.
-It also adds testthat to the Suggests field in the DESCRIPTION.
+        usethis::use_testthat()

-* You can now create your tests in the testthat folder.
-You can create a new R script file for every set of tests you want to run on a specific function.
-Each file needs to be named "test_[function name].R"
+This adds testthat to the DESCRIPTION Suggests field and creates a tests folder structure.
+This consists of a folder called 'tests', inside which is a testthat folder and testthat.R file, the latter containing the code that runs all your tests.

-* Inside the test file, you can load in any data that you want to use for the tests and create any tests you want to run using the test_that() function.
+You can develop tests by creating a new R script file in 'testthat/' for every set of tests you want to run on a specific function.
+Each test file needs to be named 'test_[function name].R'.
+Then you can amend the test file to load in any data that you want the tests to use, and create each test using the test_that() function:
-* The first argument to this function should be a description of the test you are running; this is what test_that displays when a test fails, so make it a clear description e.g. "string is five characters long"
+* The first argument is for providing a clear description of the test you are running (e.g. "string is five characters long"); this is the text that is displayed when a test fails.
-* After this, you can pass the tests themselves in curly brackets {}.
-There are many varieties of test that can be created using the range of expect_ functions.
-Some examples of these expectation functions are:
+* Following the first argument, the tests are specified within curly brackets {}.
+There are many varieties of test that can be created using the range of expect_ functions - for a full list see the [R Packages Testing chapter](https://r-pkgs.org/tests.html).
+You can also test figures (e.g. plots) to see whether they look like they should by using the package vdiffr (in CRAN and compatible with the testthat package).
+Some expect_ function examples are:
   * expect_equal(): Checks that two outputs are equal
   * expect_match(): Checks a string matches a regular expression
   * expect_output(): Checks the output has a specific structure such as a list